Quicksi-CLI/quicksi/templates/node-ts-simple/README.md

 happen to fix it, please submit a PR with your fix.
 On the other hand if for some reason you couldn't fix it, please raise a Bug Report Issue.

-`npm install` - Install the packages, they're automatically installed, but to avoid errors do well to install again after quicksi completes.
+`yarn install` - Install the packages, they're automatically installed, but to avoid errors do well to install again after quicksi completes.

-`npm start` - Start the development server
+`yarn start` - Start the development server

 ```